w2c52yg2j9-alt/Kremlin-s-Greatest-Hits-A-Computational-Analysis-of-Russian-Disinformation-2015-2022/README.md

 **Data:** The EUvsDisinfo archive is publicly available at [euvsdisinfo.eu](https://euvsdisinfo.eu).
 Download and export the full database as CSV.
 The pipeline expects columns: `Date`, `Disinformation`, `Information`, `Country`.

+To download: visit the link above → use the export function to download as CSV → rename the file to `euvsdisinfo_all_texts_rename.csv` → place it in this `data/` folder

+### labeled_data.csv
+700 disinformation claims manually annotated by the author with GEO and ID scores (0–3 scale).
+Includes 241 annotation notes documenting rhetorical patterns.
+Used to train the Gradient Boosting classifier.

+Then run:
+    python ipe_analysis.py --data data/euvsdisinfo_all_texts_rename.csv
 ---

 ## Selected Findings